clark800/hget/README.md

 hget is a minimalist HTTP/HTTPS download utility written in C.
 It takes a URL, performs a GET request, and sends the response body to stdout or a specified file.
 It automatically follows redirects.
+If the destination file exists, it will only be downloaded if the modification time on the server is newer than the modification time of the file (using If-Modified-Since).
-It does not support compression, authentication, or other http methods.
+It does not support compression, authentication, proxying, or other http methods.

 hget is about 300 lines of code and compiles with musl to a 54KB static binary without https support, or a 218KB static binary with https support.